NeutrinosPlatform/cordova-plugin-document-scanner/README.md

         alert('Failed because: ' + message);
     }
 ```
-> Options need not be passed in if the default values are being used.
+> Options need not be passed in, if the default values are being used.

 ## iOS Quirks